All correspondence to be emailed to The May Court Club of Ottawa at [email protected]

 - Proof of acceptance in the Masters of Information Studies at the University of Ottawa, the Masters of Information at the University of Toronto or the Masters of Library and Information Science at Western University.

 - Proof of Canadian Citizenship or Canadian Permanent Resident status

 - Evidence of volunteerism/community service

 - Two letters of reference – see Instruction #1

-The application form may be submitted on-line.
-All supporting documention must be e-mailed to email@example.com.
-If there are attached documents, they must be in pdf format.
+Submit the application form online.
+All supporting documentation must be emailed to [email protected].
+Attached documents must be in pdf format.